alexunique0519/PizzaOrderApp_CakePHP/README.md

 ## Configuration

 Read and edit `config/app.php` and setup the 'Datasources' and any other configuration relevant for your application.

+The database file is in the Database_Exported folder